mrleemon/indexhibit2-importer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Import exhibits and images from an Indexhibit 2 site.
+Import exhibits and media files from an Indexhibit 2 site.

 == Description ==

-Import exhibits and images from an Indexhibit 2 site.
+Import exhibits and media files from an Indexhibit 2 site.

 This plugin is experimental and is provided with no support or warranty.